stella

 What types of trials are currently open

-• Treatment trialsTesting new HIV medications or longer-acting injectable options to see if they work as well or better than daily pills.
+• Treatment trialsTesting new antiretroviral drugs or combinations, often comparing them to current standard regimens to see if they work as well with fewer side effects or simpler dosing.

-• Prevention trialsTesting pills, injections, and rings designed to prevent HIV in people at risk.
+• Prevention trialsTesting pre-exposure prophylaxis options, including pills, injections, and vaginal rings, to prevent HIV infection in people at risk.

-• Observational studiesFollowing people with HIV over time to understand aging, mental health, and long-term outcomes.
+• Observational studiesFollowing people with HIV over time to understand long-term health outcomes, side effects, and factors that predict treatment success.

 Recently added HIV trials